 While that firt day at school was the major event.
 Each year as the boy moves from grade or form is also important, especially the transition from primary to secondary school.
 In England and other countries, boys often changed from short pants to long pants when they moved, or soon after they moved, from junior to senior school.

 Schools over time have had various regulations concerning travel.
+This has varied both by country and by type of school.
+The wealth and infrastructure of a country has affected how children travel to school.
+More affluent countries can afford to transport children to school.
+The yellow school bus is a mainstay of Ameruican education and busses are important in many other countries.
+Municipal transport, trains, and subways are also important in many countries.
+Less affluent countries are less able to afford transport and the children mostly walk to school.
+The level of school is also important.
+Primary schools tend to be relatively small and many children live within walking distance.
+Secondary schools tend to be larger and fewer children live within walking distance.
+The type of school is also a factor.
 Boarding schools often required that boys wear the formal uniform when traveling to and from school.
 Train stations in England were often crowed with different school uniforms during the seasonal times that boys traveled to and from schools.
 A less formal uniform was often worn while at school.
 Day schools often required boys to wear their blazers and caps while coming to and from school, but they may not have to wear them during the school day.
 Field trips were another time that the formal scool uniform was required.
 Many schools hace now adopted more informal uniform policies.

 Private military academies for schoolage boys have operated in many European countries as well as the United States.
 I know some operated as early as the 18th Century.
 Napoleon, for example, attended ones.
 Military schools were founded in many European countries, including Austria, France, Italy, Prussia, and other countries.
 Military schools were well established in America by the Civil War.
 Attitudes toward the schools differef greatly from country to country.
 Interestingly, England, the country with the most extensive boarding school system appears to have had relativeky few military shools.
 Some hospital (charity schools), however did wear military uniforms.